jar8282/personal-website/README.md

 # personal-website
-A personal website to host my portfolio, resume, and future projects
+A personal website to host my portfolio, resume, and future projects, using HTML, CSS, and maybe JavaScript. index.html -- main html page